 This eight page guide features free resources available through the internet that provide information on teen dating violence and healthy relationships.
 The resource list includes websites speaking directly to teens as well as resources for adult allies.
-This resource is a work in progress and will continue to be updated.
 Last updated: Feb 2nd 2012.

 Teen Dating Abuse Safety Plan

 This two part safety plan is for teens in an abusive dating relationship to be prepared just in case and for teens ready to leave an abusive relationship to be safe during and after the breakup.
 The document is designed for teens to fill in based on what is right for them.
 The document includes:

 What Teens Affected by Dating and Sexual Violence Need